-It turns out that when the founders first drafted the Articles of Impeachment, they only listed treason and bribery as the actions that could trigger the process.
+It turns out that when the founders first drafted the standards for impeachment ( Article 2, Section 4 of the constitution), they only listed treason and bribery as the actions that could trigger the process.
 But a framer by the name of George Mason pointed out that a federal official could try to "subvert the Constitution" without committing treason or deploying bribery.
 He tried shoe-horning in the term "maladministration," but James Madison found the word unclear.

 So Mason took it out and shoved in "high crimes and misdemeanors," failing completely to clarify the matter [source: Stewart].
 By that time, we have to assume, the framers had reached peak revision-fatigue and just left those four words in as place-savers until better vocabulary could be wrought.
 This eventuality failed to materialize.

 The problem has vexed scholars, lawyers, officials and impeachment procedures ever since.
 Taking out "maladministration," seems to indicate that simply being bad at the job of commander in chief isn't enough to get you fired.
 The "crimes" part of "high crimes," would seem to suggest that a president has to commit a crime while in office, but some have argued that saying "high crimes and misdemeanors" means they're of a different order and indicate a betrayal or subversion of the political office.